 Programs

 UR Summer Fellowships build on a strong foundation of summer research grants and University-supported internship experiences.
-Through the seven different programs that make up the UR Summer Fellowships program, students have the opportunity to pursue a research project or internship that fits their passion.
+Through the eight different programs that make up the UR Summer Fellowships program, students have the opportunity to pursue a research project or internship that fits their passion.

 Each program offers a unique experience and has distinct selection criteria.
 The application is available at https://ursf.richmond.edu/apply/index.html.
 Contact program managers with specific questions.